by Carrie Muth and Koni Sims, Awards Committee Co-Chairs

-The awards committee is searching for nominees who are deserving of national recognition for their work in ACB or the blindness community.
-Awards will be presented at the 2021 virtual conference and convention.
-Candidates will be judged on the quality of nomination letters and how well the candidate meets the spirit of the award for which they are being nominated.
+The awards committee is searching for nominees who you feel are deserving of national recognition for their work in ACB or the blindness community.
+Awards will be presented at the 2022 conference and convention in Omaha.
+Nominees will be judged on the quality of nomination letters and how well the person meets the spirit of the award for which they are being nominated.
 Please remember that the candidate must have national influence to be considered for the ACB awards.

 The Durward K. McDaniel Ambassador Award is given in recognition of a blind person who may or may not be a member of a blindness organization but who has, through his or her personal characteristics and activities, unrelated to his/her employment, contributed most to the acceptance and understanding of blind people as capable, contributing members of the community.

 Originally called the Ambassador Award, this award was first given in 1963.
 The first recipient was Jearldine Noeller.
 More recent recipients include Durward K. McDaniel (1983), Roger Petersen (1999), Ed Walker (2003), Dr. W. Aubrey Webson (2017), and Allan Peterson (2021).